Proving a Bona Fide Marriage for Green Card Approval: The Evidence Matrix & Why Honesty Beats 'Perfection' — Loblack Strategy

 • Joint leases, deeds, or documented explanations for separate residences

-• Health and Life insurance beneficiary designations
+• Health and life insurance beneficiary designations

 Tier 2: Daily Integration (Medium Weight)

-Evidence proving your day-to-day lives are intertwined.
+Evidence proving your day-to-day lives are intertwined and functional.

 • Matching driver's licenses or state IDs